EI-CoreBioinformatics/portcullis/doc/source/index.rst

 Portcullis is designed to predict junctions from aligned RNA-seq data.
 We expect the user to have already generated a BAM file using a splice aware aligner of their choice.
 For example, Tophat, Gsnap, STAR or HISAT will work fine.
-Portcullis will then analyse the BAM file to look for alignments containing gaps ('N' cigar ops) and create a detailed analysis of all distinct gaps found in the BAM file, these are considered as potential junctions.
+Portcullis is designed to be as portable as possible so where possible does not rely on esoteric SAM tags and other artifacts that are not consistently present in all SAM/BAMs.
+Portcullis will then analyse the BAM file to look for alignments containing gaps (REFSKIP 'N' cigar ops) and create a detailed analysis of all distinct gaps found in the BAM file, these are considered as potential junctions.
 Portcullis provides various means (both manual and/or automatic) of filtering these potential junctions in order to remove false positives.
 Portcullis can also filter the original BAM file removing alignments associated with `bad` junctions.
 Both the filtered junctions and BAM files are cleaner and more usable resources which can more effectively be used to assist in downstream analyses such as gene prediction and genome annotation.

 Contents: